 HIS 407: Historiography

 Professor Knoblauch grew up in Ashland WI, where he attended Northland College, earning degrees in Business & Economics (2002), and History (2003).
 He began his Masters program at the University of Hawai'i at Manoa, but transferred to Northern Arizona University, earning (w/distinction) an MA Degree in the History of the American West.
 His Ph.D. is from Ohio University (Athens), where he was a two year fellow of the Contemporary History Institute.
-He researches and writes about Cold War politics and culture, has been published in numerous book chapters and journal articles, and in 2017 released his first Monograph: Nuclear Freeze in a Cold War, published by UMass Press.
+He researches and writes about Cold War politics and culture, and has published numerous book chapters and journal articles.
+In 2017 UMass Press released his first Monograph: Nuclear Freeze in a Cold War.
 The following year Routledge published his co-edited collection The Routledge History of World Peace since 1750.

 Areas of Interest / Speciality